syncfusion-content/blazor-docs/blazor/kanban/swimlane.md

+---
+layout: post
+title: Swimlane in Blazor Kanban Component | Syncfusion
+description: Learn about Swimlane in Blazor Kanban component of Syncfusion, and more details.
+platform: Blazor
+control: Kanban
+documentation: ug
+---

 # Swimlane

 Swimlanes are horizontal categorizations of cards on the Kanban board.
 It is used for grouping of cards, which brings transparency to the workflow process.